-We’re serious about finding the best chocolate chip cookie recipe, so we had to do some basic research.
+We’re serious about finding the best chocolate chip cookie recipe, so of course we had to do some basic research.
 Here’s a classic with a video to let you in on the key secrets of getting these favorites just right in YOUR kitchen.

+The Best Homemade Chocolate Chip Cookies.
+Offered by PBS.org.
 We’ll just have to see how they stack up and report back later!